 - Less than £14,250 (2017-18): they will be entitled to maximum support from the local authority, although your relative will have to contribute to the care costs from their income, which includes any pension(s).

 - More than £14,250, but less than £23,250: the local authority will partially pay their care home fees and your relative will need to pay the rest on a sliding scale.
 This is known as the ‘tariff income’.

 - More than £23,250: your relative will be fully responsible for paying their care bills.

 The level of your relative’s eligible needs will also determine how much the council will pay for their care.
-This is called the personal budget and the local authority must inform your relative how much this is.

 Third-party top-up fees